code-with-zeeshan/universal-translation-system/README.md

 - If Redis is unavailable, revocation falls back to allow (recommended to run Redis in production).

 ## 🔐 Secrets Management (Docker Compose & Kubernetes)

+### Secrets Bootstrap & Validation
+- Centralized bootstrap loads `*_FILE` secrets into env and validates required keys at startup.
+- Coordinator and Decoder now use the unified bootstrap and fail fast with actionable errors.
+- See: docs/environment-variables.md (Secret Bootstrap & Validation) and tools/rotate_secrets.py for rotation.

 ### Docker Compose
 - Place secret files under `../secrets/` relative to `docker/docker-compose.yml`: